 I am a London-based film and television editor, cutting features, high-end episodic drama and short form.

-My first feature as editor, Atomen - directed by Kate Cragg and shot by Daniel Landin BSC - premiered at Sofia, and my first episode of high-end television - the penultimate in Beta Film's miniseries Estonia, for director Måns Månsson - premiered at Toronto (TIFF).
-Most recently I cut the second episode of Ronan Bennett’s series adaptation of The Day of the Jackal, directed by Brian Kirk for Carnival Films, NBCUniversal, Sky and Peacock.
+In television, I cut my first episode of high-end drama on Beta Film's miniseries Estonia for director Måns Månsson, which premiered at TIFF, before cutting the second episode of Ronan Bennett’s series adaptation of The Day of the Jackal, directed by Brian Kirk for Carnival Films, NBCUniversal, Sky and Peacock.

 I am an associate member of the British Film Editors, a BAFTA Connect member, and a BAFTA Crew alumnus.